 Eating disorder recovery affirmations can be a powerful tool in treatment, but not all affirmations work for everybody.
-Read on for 13 affirmations that you can use on your own recovery journey, share with a loved one who is struggling, or use as inspiration to create your own personalized recovery affirmations.
+Read on for 13 affirmations that you can use on your own recovery journey, share with a loved one who is struggling with recovery ambivalence, or use as inspiration to create your own personalized recovery affirmations.

 Licensed psychotherapist Tessa Gordon, LMFT, remembers the first time she was ever taught a recovery affirmation.
 “I was 13 and a woman who came to my church group ran a course called IALAC: I Am Loveable And Capable.
 We even got buttons at the end,” she says.